 This individual level cap was key to resolving the puzzle.
 Think about it: if even a single firm (for whatever reason) didn't surrender up to their limit in offsets, then the cap wasn't binding in aggregate.
 Firms (over half of them) didn't, and it wasn't.

-The takeaway is that navigating the regulatory process and even getting ahold of basic information (like the amount of offsets they were allowed to use) was a real problem.
+The takeaway is that navigating the regulatory process — even just getting ahold of basic information (like the amount of offsets they were allowed to use) was a real problem.

 When firms did use offsets they almost always used them up to their cap.
 Or, what they believed was their cap, which wasn't always the same thing.

 One example: offset caps were set by country and typically given as a percent, say 20% for Germany.
-But that 20% applied to allocations (the number of EU permits the firm received initially), NOT the number of emissions.
-But when I looked through the data, it was obvious firms were doing it both ways.
+But that 20% applied to allocations, NOT emissions — that is, firms were allowed to use 0.20*n permits they initially received, as opposed to 0.20*n emissions.
+But when I looked through the data, there were many firms doing it both ways.
 It was obvious they were confused and no one was really checking.

 There were other, similar examples.
-Essentially every rule that could plausibly be misinterpreted had at least some firms misinterpreting it, though they did seem to be getting better (and more accurate) over time.
+Every rule that could plausibly be misinterpreted had at least some firms misinterpreting it, though they did seem to be getting better (and more accurate) over time.

 Naturally, given what a cluster this seemed, some grad school friends and I decided the market was ripe for our advice and spent a few weeks calling companies that hadn't yet used offsets to try to pitch them on it.
 I might save that story for another write up, but it largely proved unsuccessful.